 The Profile Builder Pro plugin lets you manage default and extra profile fields for user registration directly from the back-end.
 The default field types include name, contact information, about yourself, username, first and last name, email, website, and others.

 However, when creating custom WordPress registration forms, you might need to add extra field types to your forms.
 You can select from a total of 29 extra form field types including:

 - Avatar upload

 - Date picker and time picker

-You can manage all forms fields by heading over to Profile Builder > Form Fields from the WordPress admin panel.
+You can manage all form fields by heading over to Profile Builder → Form Fields from the WordPress Dashboard panel.

 The Manage Form Fields screen provides an intuitive user interface for adding, editing, deleting, as well as reordering user registration fields (drag and drop).

 Once you select a form field type, you can easily configure the field properties.
 This includes the form field’s title, type, meta-name, description, default value, and whether or not it’s required.

 The Multiple Registration Forms add-on from Profile Builder allows you to add multiple front-end user registration forms with different form fields for certain user roles.
 In other words, you can assign registrants a specific user role automatically after they fill out the form.